aaditunni/100DaysOfCloud/Journey/024/Readme.md

 ## Introduction

- Create a Document DB and learn how to connect to your Amazon DocumentDB cluster from your AWS Cloud9 environment with a mongo shell and run a few queries.
+ Create a DocumentDB and learn how to connect to your Amazon DocumentDB cluster from your AWS Cloud9 environment with a mongo shell and run a few queries.

 ## Prerequisite